 The Department is participating in the Nationwide Mortgage Licensing System (NMLS) as contemplated by the Secure and Fair Enforcement for Mortgage Licensing Act of 2008 (“SAFE”) (H.R.
 3221).
 Title V requires that each state enact minimum standards regarding the supervision of mortgage entities.

 Legislation requiring the licensing of Mortgage Loan Originators ("MLO") as required by SAFE was passed by the Georgia Legislature in 2009.
 See our webpage with MLO Resources for more details.
-The legislation was signed by the Governor and became effective July 1, 2009.

 The Department continues to make changes to the Code to streamline the application process, reduce regulatory burden on regulated entities, and coordinate its procedures with federal requirements.